 - 1. If a Plan Participant is covered by another plan as defined above, the benefits will be coordinated.
 One plan will be determined as the primary plan and will pay benefits first.
 The other plan(s) will be secondary. - 2.
-The secondary plan(s) will limit benefits so that the sum of all benefits paid by the primary plan and by the secondary plan(s) do not exceed 100 percent (%) of the total Allowed amount.
+If the claim as applied to the primary plan is subject to a contracted or negotiated rate, the Allowed Amount is equal to that contracted or negotiated amount. - 3.
+If the claim as applied to the primary plan is not subject to a contracted or negotiated rate, but the claim as applied to the secondary plan is subject to a contracted or negotiated rate, the Allowed Amount is equal to that contracted or negotiated amount of the secondary plan. - 4.
+The secondary plan(s) will limit benefits so that the sum of all benefits paid by the primary plan and by the secondary plan(s) do not exceed 100 percent (%) of the total contracted or negotiated rate (Allowed Amount), or total charge(s) for non-contracted providers.